chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - First and second paragraph – fragments are related to the constituents, and pull together so user can see the page

-  - → Pull existing pieces of pre-defined content with diff level of complexity and detail
+  - → Pull existing pieces of pre-defined content with different level of complexity and detail

   - Fragments are related to